CoreumFoundation/CoreDEX-API/README.md

 ./bin/start-docker-compose.sh
 ```

 The script, `./bin/stop-docker-compose.sh`, can be used to stop the docker-compose environment.
-This script will remove the volumes (e.g. reset the database), so depending on your use case you might want to just shutdown with `docker compose down`.
+This script will remove the volumes (e.g., reset the database), so depending on your use case you might want to just shutdown with `docker compose down`.

 ### Running the Friendly DEX on VMs, Kubernetes or other cloud services